How to Expunge a Criminal Record in DC | Ervin Kibria Law

 • Attempted identity theft under D.C.
 Code §§ 22-1803, 22-3227.02, 22-3227.03

-• Fraudulent statements or failure to make statements to employee under D.C.
+• Fraudulent statements or failure to make statements to employees under D.C.
 Code § 47-4101

-• Fraudulent withholding information or failure to supply information to employer under D.C.
+• Fraudulent withholding of information or failure to supply information to an employer under D.C.
 Code § 47-4105

 • Fraud or false statements under D.C.
 Code § 47-4106